ab73863/customer-api-demo/README.md

 	To avoid this we need to get the last updated range of records from a given time to current time .
 This is provided as a query parameter for the get all customer records call.*

 2. A mobile application used by customer service representatives that uses the API to retrieve and update the customers details

+   *The resource for getting the customer record by first name for retrieval and update is defined in RAML as part of this API.
+The retrieve record can be cached for lowering the latency
+    with minimal cache expiration time .
+The resource will not be using any payload instead as per REST principle uri param with first name of the customer is used as the key.

+	Also the since the API is meant for a mobile application the resource has to be secured with OAuth 2.0 implicit grant type .
+The current implementation submitted does not cover this security set up in proxy as this is ideally part of API manager policy*

 3. Simple extension of the API to support future resources such as orders and products